 Update - 11 September 2017

-According to emails5 sent to the Global Access to the Internet for All (GAIA) list of the Internet Research Task Force (IRTF) internet access has resumed since the afternoon of 10 September 2017.
+According to emails5 sent to the Global Access to the Internet for All (GAIA) mailing list of the Internet Research Task Force (IRTF), internet access has resumed since the afternoon of 10 September 2017.

 Today our Internet Society chapter in Togo issued a statement (in French) calling on the government of Togo to restore Internet access.
 Reports in the media and from our own members there indicate that that the government has shut down Internet access in the wake of protests after their recent election.
 The president of our ISOC Togo Chapter alerted us today that the shutdown has now even extended to SMS text messages.
 (Read more) ↩

 [Summary of Anti-shutdown policy proposal] Over the last few years we have seen more and more governments shutting down the free and open access to the internet in order to push political and other agendas.
 These shutdowns have been shown to cause economic damage and hurt the citizens of the affected countries.
 Furthermore – we believe that the Internet is a human right – and the shutting down of the Internet may well impinge on aspects of Articles 12, 19 and 20 of the Universal Declaration of Human rights as proclaimed by the United Nations General Assembly in Paris on the 10th of December 1948.
 (Read more) ↩